In NServiceBus, all messages sent to the audit queue include two extra headers:

 There are scenarios where the rules used by NServiceBus to generate a

-hostdisplayname are not adequate and the user needs to take control, i.e. in environments where endpoint upgrades are done to a new path or when self-hosting in Azure deployments.
+hostdisplayname are not adequate and the user needs to take control, e.g. in environments where endpoint upgrades are done to a new path or when self-hosting in Azure deployments.

 Manual configuration is required when deployments may end up in different paths than previously deployed versions (e.g. using Octopus Deploy).
 The

-hostid needs to remain the same across restarts unless the physical host has changed.
+hostid must remain the same across restarts unless the physical host has changed.

 Docker containers hosted in Kubernetes pose unique challenges to creating a stable host identifier, as a Deployment will not have a stable, unique identifier.
 This results in the endpoint having a new, random identity in ServicePulse and ServiceInsight every time the Pod containing the endpoint is (re)scheduled on a different node.

 Instead of a Deployment, an endpoint can be deployed to Kubernetes using a StatefulSet, which provides stable, unique network identifiers, allowing the host identifier to be specified as shown above.